 Ho, W. Y. J. (2021, February).
 Face masks on YouTube: A multimodal approach.
 Paper presented at Digitalizing Social Practices: Changes and consequences (RESEMINA 2 online conference).
 University of Southern Denmark, Denmark.

 Ho, W. Y. J. & Lee, A. S. (2021, January).
 Developing student expertise in peer review with Google Docs.
-Paper presented at HKCPD Hub Virtual International Conference 2021.
+Paper presented at HKCPD Hub Virtual International Conference 2021 (online conference).
 HKCPD Hub.

 Ho, W. Y. J. (2019, September).
 Translanguaging in online language learning: A case study.
 Paper presented at Languaging in Times of Change International Conference.
 University of Stirling, United Kingdom.